marcelofreitasfilho/Search-Itens/README.md

 4. Run the app, 'python ap.py'

-5. Put ypur search term and click on Seach button
+5. Put your search term and click on Seach button
+   Get the item name, price, store name and link to it

    ![alt text](image-1.png)